sergey-kalinkin/knowledge-base/README.md

 # Attention

-This is a for of original project: https://github.com/LaravelDaily/Laravel-KnowledgeBase-FAQ
+This is a fork of original project: https://github.com/LaravelDaily/Laravel-KnowledgeBase-FAQ

 It'd changed for using in  private infrastructure.